benbares/famafrench/README.md

 1. Go to: https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html
 2. Under **Industry Portfolios**, find **"12 Industry Portfolios"** and download the CSV (monthly, value-weighted returns)
 3. Extract the `.CSV` file from the zip — it will be named `12_Industry_Portfolios.CSV`

 ---

-## Deploying to Streamlit Cloud (for the app owner)

-This is the recommended way to share the app with others.
-It's free and takes about 5 minutes.

-### Step 1 — Push to GitHub

-1. Create a free account at [github.com](https://github.com) if you don't have one
-2. Create a new **public** repository (e.g., `portfolio-analyzer`)
-3. Upload these three files to the repository:
-   - `app.py`
-   - `requirements.txt`
-   - `.streamlit/config.toml`

-   You can drag and drop them directly on the GitHub website — no terminal needed.

-### Step 2 — Deploy on Streamlit Cloud

-1. Go to [share.streamlit.io](https://share.streamlit.io) and sign in with your GitHub account
-2. Click **"New app"**
-3. Select your repository and set the main file path to `app.py`
-4. Click **"Deploy"** — it will build and launch automatically in about a minute
-5. Copy the URL it gives you and share it with anyone

-That's it.
-Anyone with the link can open the app in their browser — no installs required.

----